 For individuals located in the Designated Countries: Our legal basis for processing your Personal Information for the purpose described above is based on our legitimate interest.
 We think it is important to continue improving our Services to ensure your continued enjoyment.

 To provide you with marketing communications

 By creating a 23andMe account, you are agreeing that we may send you product and promotional emails or notifications about our Services, and offers on new products, services, promotions or contests.
+You may also opt-in to receiving similar notifications on the website or mobile application(s).
 You can unsubscribe from receiving these marketing communications at any time.
-To unsubscribe, click the email footer “unsubscribe” link or go to the “Preferences” section of your Account Settings to edit your email notification preferences.
+To unsubscribe, click the email footer “unsubscribe” link or go to the “Preferences” section of your 23andMe Account Settings to edit your email notification preferences.
+To opt-out of receiving website and mobile notifications, you may do so within your browser or device settings.
+Please note, the opt-out process differs between web browsers and mobile devices.
 You may not opt-out of receiving non-promotional messages regarding your account, such as technical notices, purchase confirmations, or Service-related emails.

 Individuals located in Designated Countries should review Section 9.d. to understand our marketing practices in relation to the Designated Countries.

 We share the information described above in Section 2 with our third party service providers, as necessary for them to provide their services to us and help us perform our contract with you.
 Service providers are third parties (other companies or individuals) that help us to provide, analyze and improve our Services.
 While 23andMe directly conducts the majority of data processing activities required to provide our Services to you, we engage some third party service providers to assist in supporting our Services, including in the following areas: